Converse County, Wyoming

 Converse County is a county located in the U.S. state of Wyoming.
 As of the 2020 United States census, the population was 13,751.
 Its county seat is Douglas.

 History

-Converse County was created in 1888 by the legislature of the Wyoming Territory, of area annexed from Albany and Laramie counties.
+Converse County was created in 1888 by the legislature of the Wyoming Territory, of area removed from Albany and Laramie counties.

 Converse County was named for A.R.
 Converse, a banker and rancher from Cheyenne, Wyoming, who was co-owner with Francis E. Warren in a large ranch in the eastern part of Converse County.

-A portion of Converse County territory was annexed for the formation of Niobrara County in 1911.
+A portion of Converse County territory was divided from the county for the formation of Niobrara County in 1911.
 Converse County was slightly enlarged with territory from Albany County in 1955 after a special election.

 Geography

 According to the US Census Bureau, the county has a total area of 4265 sqmi, of which 4255 sqmi is land and 10 sqmi (0.2%) is water.